Setting Sail

 Most people today are unaware of how much their lives will change in the coming years, and how urgent it is as a matter of survival to take charge of steering the changes.
 We need many people from all walks of life either actively on board, or unconvinced but neutral enough to stand aside.
 The changes we need, such as degrowth, are so major that whoever I don't try to inform and convince, I must expect or choose as my enemy.

-To counteract it, I will try to start conversations.
+To counteract this, I will try to start conversations.

-I tolerate and welcome constructive antagonism.
-I will use strong language to encourage people to hold themselves and others to higher standards, and when I do so, I'll offer reasons why.
-I invite and welcome others to do the same.
-The key word is "constructive", though.
+I welcome, and will offer, constructive antagonism.
+I will use strong language to encourage people to hold themselves and others to higher standards, and when I do so, I'll give my reasons why.
+I invite the readers to do the same.
+The key word is "constructive", however.
 Hate speech is out and will be removed and blocked immediately.
-Rhetorical derailing tactics such as strawmanning or arguments from authority will get one warning.
+Derailing tactics such as strawmanning, guilt by association, and arguments from authority will get one warning.

 Writing about "What in the world do we do?" from a place of love, anger, and reason isn't unique.
-Go ahead, start a sister blog, and let me know about it.
+More of us need to do it.
+Go ahead, start a sister blog, let me know about it.
 Would love to read it.